blokadaorg/blokada/docs/RequestLogging.md

 ### CSV
 * If the first batch of the hostlog overflows and this feature is active the domains are also logged in the CSV file
+* the log entries consists of the following fields:
+    * unix timestamp
+    * 'a'/'b' (allowed or blocked)
+    * domain

 ## The REQUEST_UPDATE-event
 * This event allows every part to get notified when a new request is added or a existing one is updated
-* For a newly added request the 'oldState' variable will be 'null' and the 'index' will be -1
+* For a newly added request the `oldState` variable will be `null` and the `index` will be -1
-* 'oldState' and 'newState' values in the event allow to check what changed
+* `oldState` and `newState` values in the event allow to check what changed

 ## The ExtendedRequest-data-class
 This data class is used to store all data connected to a single request.
 It has the following fields:
-* 'domain: String':
-* 'time: Date = Date():'
+* `domain: String`: The domain requested from the DNS-server
+* `time: Date`: Timestamp of the moment the request passed through Blokada
+* `cnamedDomain: String?`: If the domain requested was a CNAME this field should be set to the domain the CNAME points to after the answer has been received
+* `requestId: Int?`:  The request id from the header of the DNS request/answer.
+This field should be used to map new to a `ExtendedRequest`-object whenever possible as it should be unique
-* 'state: RequestState': Enum representing the current state of this request.
+* `state: RequestState`: Enum representing the current state of this request.
 Possible values are the following:
-    * 'BLOCKED_NORMAL': blocked by blacklist
+    * `BLOCKED_NORMAL`: blocked by blacklist
-    * 'BLOCKED_CNAME': blocked by cname-check
+    * `BLOCKED_CNAME`: blocked by cname-check
-    * 'BLOCKED_ANSWER': blocked by DNS-server
+    * `BLOCKED_ANSWER`: blocked by DNS-server
-    * 'ALLOWED_APP_UNKNOWN': allowed app unknown
+    * `ALLOWED_APP_UNKNOWN`: allowed app unknown
-    * 'ALLOWED_APP_KNOWN': allowed app known ( future use )
+    * `ALLOWED_APP_KNOWN`: allowed app known ( future use )
+    * `DNS_ERROR`: DNS-server answered with a RCODE that wasn't NOERROR(0) or NXDOMAIN(3)
+* `rcode: Int?`: RCODE from the answer of the DNS-server, which shows if there where any errors while resolving the domain
-* 'ip: InetAddress?': For future use
+* `ip: InetAddress?`: For future use
-* 'appId: String?': For future use
+* `appId: String?`: For future use